guidoferreyra/Glyphs-Scripts/README.md

 #### redCircles.py

-This script searches for control points that are overlapping nodes and marks them with an annotation circle, setting also the layer label color to orange.
+Searches for handles that are overlapping nodes and marks them with an annotation circle, setting also the layer label color to orange.

 ---